Includes data by region of domicile, programme type, age group, sector, gender and academic year for November 2021 to January 2022.

-These quarterly statistics, published on StatsWales with complementary dashboards present information on the number apprenticeship learning programmes started.
-Includes data by region of domicile, programme type, age group, sector, gender, ethnicity, disability and academic year.
+These quarterly statistics, published on StatsWales with complementary dashboards present information on the number of apprenticeship learning programmes started.
+It includes data by region of domicile, programme type, age group, sector, gender, ethnicity, disability and academic year.

 From March 2020 onwards, education provision was significantly disrupted by the coronavirus (COVID-19) pandemic.
 The figures presented in this dashboard are likely to have been impacted.
 This should be kept in mind, particularly when comparing with previous years.